fes7713/MultiThreadPerlinNoise/README.md

 # Color Change Form
 ![image](https://user-images.githubusercontent.com/71058334/210123247-c46b3ef1-3ea1-4c60-a0ca-0a02d38b2c57.png)
+After the successful generation of the monochrome height map image, coloring the map was my next goal to have the clean map image.
+Colors used in the map is provided by gradient color panel.
+## Key program ideas for the coloring of the map.
 - 2D Color interpolation
 - Live change of the color data on the map.
+The color panel takes several color key points to generate complete color map.
+Colors between key points are linearly interpolated.

 # Variable Change Form
 ![image](https://user-images.githubusercontent.com/71058334/210123267-03680682-05f1-41c1-a2d4-0dcc8dcc78cd.png)